tucows/interview-exercise-alt/README.md

 - When you are done share repo link with HR
 - In a file called setup.md please include instructions on how to run and test you application
 - Please use GO for your solutions
+- Partial solutions are accepted, however do your best to complete as much as posible in allocated time period
+- Any partial solution should
+  *  still be functional
+  *  include a decription on how would the missing part/s be designed given you had more time

 ## Tasks